scaljeri/e2e-testing-in-action/README.md

 is a good thing of course.
 However, it will remain red forever until you remove the failed session or you update the session and pass it yourself.

-So, a test-run on browserstack to is called a session, which belongs to a build and a build sits in a project.
+So, a test-run on browserstack is called a session, which belongs to a build and a build sits in a project.
 A badge belongs to a project and a session can pass or fail.

 To remove a project with all its builds and session simply do